Blanket and Other Policies Covering Multiple Properties

 Guidance

-A blanket policy includes
+A blanket policy may include

 - blanket policies,